 The Oxford survey offers some interesting insights into talent tensions in the workplace with the rise of the millennials, or Generation Y. Oxford Economics’ research is interesting because it attempts to go beyond common observations such as the millennials’ need for work life balance.
 Instead, the survey focuses on how millennials require more formal mentoring and training to develop skills.
 They also need informal feedback from their managers as well.
 Fifty percent more millennials said they wanted this compared to older peers.
 Perhaps then the talent crisis in the workplace is partly because firms are not reacting to the specific needs of millennials to reach their full potential.

 The state of affairs outlined in the Oxford survey has raised questions about whether the government needs to act.
 In particular, some HR experts argue that governments need to push policies to improve talent management across the board.
 In February, for example, World Travel & Tourism Council research found that if the government does not act alongside private companies, the tourism industry could employ 14 million less people and lose $610 billion of its GDP value over the next decade.
 Government financing for training programs or offering state-supported training courses for free could be particularly crucial; companies often say that they lack the budget to send their employees on useful training courses.

 Evidence suggests that a serious talent crisis could be just around the corner.
 The travel and tourism sector is not the only one where experts are ringing alarm bells.
 There is a severe talent shortage in the IT sector, for example.
 Observers in particular argue that the UK could be sleepwalking into serious trouble.
 ICT is becoming a less popular subject choice in UK schools.
 According to e-Skills UK, the proportion of ICT and telecoms professionals under 30 years old has waned from a third in 2001 to 19% in 2010.
-A talent gap in all sectors of engineering, from mechanical to software, is already constraining the British economy, some have argued.
+A talent gap in all sectors of engineering, from mechanical to software, is already constraining the British economy, some have argued in this BBC article.